AdobeDocs/experience-manager-cloud-service.en/help/assets/native-integration-adobe-express.md

 ## Prerequisites {#prerequisites}

-Entitlements to access Adobe Express and atleast one environment within AEM Assets.
+Entitlements to access Adobe Express and at least one environment within AEM Assets.
 The environment can be any of the repositories within Assets as a Cloud Service or Assets Essentials.

 ## Use AEM Assets in Adobe Express editor {#use-aem-assets-in-express}